 Once you, the employer, have decided to hire an employee with the intention of paying them, you are required by the IRS to withhold their income, Social Security, and Medicare taxes.
 New employees must complete and return to their employer Form W-4 Employee’s Withholding Allowance Certificate in order to have federal income taxes withheld.
 Form W-2 withholds federal Social Security and Medicare taxes and is completed by the employer.
 There may be additional state forms to complete as well, which may differ depending on your state’s tax regulations.
 During this time, you may consider whether you will administer payroll in-house or by using an external service.

 4. Report new hires to the state.

 Once an employer has hired a new employee, they must report that information to the state.
-Each state will vary in their reporting requirements, but don’t worry — it’s not meant to be an intimidating process.
+Each state will vary in its reporting requirements, but don’t worry — it’s not meant to be an intimidating process.

 Let’s use the state of California where my business is an employer, for example.
 If I hired any new employees who work in California, I would need to report that information to the New Employee Registry within 20 days of their start-of-work date.
 I can send the report electronically or through the mail.
 The only situation where I would not need to submit a report is if I did not hire any new employees.

 5. Create compensation plans and obtain workers’ compensation insurance.